avosvotes/kade-fullstack/README.md

 This is an exercise about fullstack web development.

-We expect you to have some prerequisite on :
+We expect you to have some prerequisites on :

 - javascript
 - React